openSUSE/news-o-o/_posts/2009-07-30-opensuse-conference-keynote-announcement-register-today-to-attend.markdown

-Weâ€™ll also be celebrating Software Freedom Day on Saturday, September 19th with Open Day â€” a full day of introductory sessions for users new to Linux, open source, and openSUSE.
+We’ll also be celebrating Software Freedom Day on Saturday, September 19th with Open Day — a full day of introductory sessions for users new to Linux, open source, and openSUSE.